Install open-appsec for Linux

 service nginx restart

-Congratulations, you successfully installed and activated open-appsec to your existing NGINX/Kong installation.
+Congratulations, you successfully installed and activated open-appsec integrated with your existing NGINX, Kong or APISIX installation.

 For Production usage you might want to switch from using the Basic to the more accurate Advanced Machine Learning model, as described here: